gilgameshjw/hydejack-starter-kit/WORK/README.md

 ## Neuro Inspired Computing

-#### Deep Learning for Weather Predictions
+#### Generative Models Deep for various Business cases

 With JUA, we have adapted Fourier Neural Operators (FNO), Graph Neural Networks and Generative Adversarial Networks (GAN) to currently operate the most accurate precipitation weather model.

-I am currently working on porting the FNO architecture to text processing and enhancing it.
+I am currently working on porting the FNO architecture to text processing.

+For Interscript, I have built generative model leveraging transformer architecture for not only transliteration but also semi automatised code production and data generation.

 #### High Dimensional computing